Dynamics of interacting bosons: a compact review: Fock space approximation

-Note that $\Phi_{\rm red}(0)=c\Omega$ (for some $c$ such that $|c|=1$) and the goal is to find such a $k_t$ so that also the evolved reduced state satisfies \bq \Phi_{\rm red}(t)\approx \Omega. \eq Thus, as we can see, so far the general idea - the analysis of the fluctuation dynamics - is the same as in the work Boccato, Cenatiempo and Schlein.
+Thus, as we can see, so far the general idea --- the analysis of the fluctuation dynamics --- is the same as in the work Boccato, Cenatiempo and Schlein.
 Here comes the main difference, however.
 While Boccato, Cenatiempo and Schlein postulated the kernel of $k_t$ to be of the form \eqref{eq:kNt} straight away, Grillakis and Machedon derived an equation for $k_t$ so that \eqref{eq:reduceddynamicsGriMac} can be satisfied.
 More precisely, using the properties of coherent states and Bogoliubov transformations one can compute (similarly to \eqref{def:wcG}) the time evolution